A Parent’s Guide to Helping Kids Regulate Big Emotions

 The Significance of Emotional Control for Children

 The capacity to identify and control emotions in ways that promote relationships, learning, and well-being is known as emotional regulation.
 This skill is not innate in children; rather, it develops over time through practice, modeling, and guidance.
+Explore more about mastering the STOP skill for mindfulness and emotional control.

 Children who are able to control their strong emotions are better equipped to: